Overview

 Symptoms

-Symptoms and signs of ALS, and the order in which they occur, vary from one person to another.
-In the early stages, they may seem trivial or be dismissed as normal signs of aging.
+Symptoms and signs of ALS, and the order in which they occur, vary from one person to another and may seem trivial or be dismissed as normal signs of aging.
+It is important to note that not everyone will experience all of the signs and symptoms listed below.

 • Tripping